FacebookUniversity2018/BookTrader/README.md

 5.)
 User Profile with Books

 6.)
-Search by name, genre,
+Search by name, genre

 **Optional:**